A multi-layer extension of the stochastic heat equation: Introduction and summary

+and where $\W_{[0,t]}$ denotes the restriction of $\W$ to $[0,t]\times\R$.
+As explained above, we expect that, for each $t>0$, $P(\W_{[0,t]})$ and $Q(\W_{[0,t]})$ are diffusion processes in $\R^\N$ (indexed by $x\ge 0$) which are conditionally independent given their starting position $\{\U_n(t,0,0),\ n\ge 1\}$.
+This would be the analogue, in this setting, of Pitman's `$2M-X$' theorem.
+Since the first draft of the present paper appeared, substantial progress has been made in this direction by Corwin and Hammond~\cite{ch}, where a natural candidate for this infinite-dimensional diffusion process has been constructed.

 The outline of the paper is as follows.
-In the next section, we define the continuum versions of the above partition functions as chaos expansions involving non-intersecting Brownian motions.
-In section 3, we study the analogue of the partition functions when the space-time white noise is replaced by a smooth time-varying potential.
+In the next section we provide some background on non-intersecting Brownian motions and their bridges.
+Following this we study the analogue of the partition functions when the space-time white noise is replaced by a smooth time-varying potential.
 In this setting we establish a connection with Darboux transformations of solutions to the heat equation, which give rise to evolution equations for the multi-layer process of partition functions.
 These equations are not directly meaningful in the white noise setting, but suggest that the multi-layer process has a Markovian evolution.
-There is a multi-dimensional version of the stochastic heat equation based on Brownian motion in a Weyl chamber, for which a Markovian evolution is readily apparent, and in section 4, we establish an analogue of the Karlin-McGregor formula for the solution of this equation.
-In section 5 we explain how, using this formula, the multi-dimensional process can (in principle---we only prove it for the first two layers) be expressed in terms of the multi-layer process, thus explaining the Markov property of the latter.
-We conclude in section 6 by formulating a continuum version of the tropical RSK correspondence.
+We also give proofs of the integral formula~(\ref{if1}) above, the evolution equations (\ref{a-pde}) and remark on the connection with the 2D Toda equations.
+In Section~\ref{proof-con} we present the proof of Theorem~\ref{con} on the existence of the continuum partition functions in the white-noise setting.
+In Section~\ref{KMG}, we show that the Karlin-McGregor formula (\ref{kmgw}) holds in the white-noise setting.
+In Section~\ref{evol} we consider the evolution of the multi-layer process in the white-noise setting and give a proof of the Markov property for $n=2$.

-{\em Acknowledgements.} We thank Ivan Corwin, Martin Hairer, Jeremy Quastel, Gregorio Moreno and Roger Tribe for several helpful discussions.
-This research is supported in part by EPSRC grant EP/I014829/1.
+{\em Acknowledgements.} Thanks to Ivan Corwin, Martin Hairer, Jeremy Quastel, Gregorio Moreno-Flores and Roger Tribe for helpful discussions.
+This research was supported in part by EPSRC grant EP/I014829/1.